 File History offers you more control on what to back up and how frequently.
 The best thing about File History in Windows 8, unlike Previous Versions in Windows 7, is that you can choose how often you want to save copies of your files and how long your computer should keep the saved versions.
 To do so, click on Settings.

 By default, Windows 8 will save your file copies every 1 hour, but if you wish you can change this setting from 10 minutes to 24 hours.

-File History uses an external disk or network drive for backing up, it caches data to your primary disk.
-By default, 5% of disk space is allotted for offline cache.
+File History uses an external disk or network drive for backing up; it caches data to your primary disk.
+By default, 5% of disk space is allotted for the offline cache.
 This too can be changed from 2% to 20% of the disk space.

 You can also configure how long you want the backed up files to be saved.
 The default is forever.
 You can choose from 1 month to 2 years.
 If you select Until space is needed, the older versions will get deleted, as and when space is required.

 If you wish to clean up File History, click on the Clean up versions button.
 Here you can delete old versions of the files as per your requirement.

 File History is also integrated with Windows 8 explorer.
 In the ribbon interface, you will see the History button.
 Selecting a file and clicking on the History button will allow you to restore available versions.